 This is the beginning of our 40th Anniversary year at Solvang Antiques!

 Time is something to be cherished.
-In this post, you will learn about pocket watches, and the intricacies to thee mechanical marvels, as well as why they should be celebrated and cherished.
-Click the photos to learn more about each item.
+In this post, you will learn about pocket watches, and the intricacies to the mechanical marvels, as well as why they should be celebrated and cherished.

 Repeater